yodrew/darkroomretreat/manuscript/air.md

 The box is lined with porous non-toxic insulation.
 Pillow filling, quilt batting, cellulose, clean wool, shredded fabric, wood fiber could all work.
 Note, the shredded fabric and wood fiber I've tried had faint smells that I disliked.
 I feel hesitant to use acoustic foam because I don't know what chemicals are in it.
 Fiberglass and rockwool are unpleasant to work with and fiberglass often smells of chemicals.
 Closed cell foam like styrofoam, polyisocyanurate boards, camping pads, etc, is not porous so will not work.

 Discarded furniture is made of melamine, an excellent material for silencer boxes.
 It is particle board with plastic veneer, usually 15 or 19mm thick.
+Marine plywood uses non-toxic glue.
+Otherwise, avoid plywood or line with aluminum foil.

 Use a table saw to cut the 8 pieces so they come out square.
 Or have a carpenter do it for you, including the holes.
 Just take the drawing with you, modified for your needs.
 The carpenter probably has some extra melamine laying around to sell you cheap.
 To screw pieces together, first drill pilot holes so edges don't break.
 I always drill pilot holes in wood less than 30mm wide for this reason.

 To insulate, make square tubes of metal screen covered in porous fabric to form the channel.
 Stuff insulation around it and close the box.
 Or cut and glue sheet insulation in place.
 Roughen the plastic surface first with sandpaper so the glue sticks.